 Services are provided to help enhance students' skills and attitudes in adapting to college life, creatively handling stresses and challenges, relating to new and different people and making their USC experience satisfying and productive.
 Eligible students may be seen in a group, as a couple or individually, and all personal information discussed in counseling is kept confidential.

-The professional staff of the Counseling Center is an ethnically and educationally diverse group which includes psychologists, social workers and a staff psychiatrist.
+The professional staff of the Counseling Center is an ethnically and educationally diverse group which includes psychologists, social workers and staff psychiatrists.
 They are highly trained and experienced in helping students successfully cope with a variety of issues and concerns that are common during their college experience.
 Additionally, advanced graduate interns in clinical and counseling psychology and social work trainees provide a variety of services to students.

 Further information is available by calling (213) 740-7711 or by visiting the Student Counseling Services' Web site at www.usc.edu/scs.
 For evening or weekend emergencies, please call (213) 740-7711 and follow the recorded directions for after-hour assistance.